CLINICAL

 The HHPH perspective thus highlights care in non-clinical spaces,

 i.e. community and home, by multiple caregivers.
-Further, households
+Further, households and community contexts

 are seen as sites of competition and collaboration in which certain